4 min read

 As we grow, society reinforces these unwritten rules.
 In certain environments, worth is measured by someone's net worth — and by their ability to spend part of that wealth in ways that benefit those around them.
 Those who can't meet those expectations are often seen as falling short — or even as a burden.
 Relationships sometimes expect emotional perfection — no mood swings, no forgetfulness, no mess.

-The Illusion of Perfection Online
+The illusion of Perfection Online

 Online spaces project ideal lives, where flaws are edited out and being real feels emotionally unsafe.
 And there are countless other examples: missing a deadline due to illness or burnout can lead to being perceived as lazy or unreliable.
 Forgetting a birthday or anniversary might be seen as indifference.
 Not responding to a message quickly can be interpreted as neglect, rather than a moment of overwhelm.